Bigghis/filingsAnalyzer/readme.md

 ### SEC Edgar Downloader

-The API includes functionality to download data from the SEC using the `sec_edgar_downloader` library.
+The API includes functionality to download data behind the scene from the SEC using the `sec_edgar_downloader` library.
-Files will be saved as HTML in the `data/sec-edgar-filings` folder.
+Once the files are downloaded, they are processed to get relevant data, that is stored in vectorial database.
+The files can be downloaded by year and filing type, accordingly to the SEC Edgar website.

 #### Document Processing and Storage (example Form 10-K or Form 10-Q filings)